ahmed-order/EDA_Telco-Customer-Churn/README.md

 # Telco Customer Churn - Exploratory Data Analysis

 ## Data Cleaning Phase
-In this phase, I identified columns that required standardization.
-Specifically, columns related to internet services contained redundant categories like "No internet service" which can be simplified.
+In this phase, I will clean the table so it should be easy to do data analysis.

 ### Identifying Unique Values
 I used the following script to check the unique values in several service-related columns.